 Media and Broadcast Production highlights

-- The degree draws upon our relationship with BBC NI, together with other media organisations and professionals, in order to offer students a better understanding of contemporary broadcasting through an ongoing programme of guest speakers and events.
+- The degree draws upon our relationship with BBC NI, together with other media organisations and professionals, giving students access to a range of events and opportunities to engage with the lively media landscape in Northern Ireland and beyond.

 - Based in the School of Arts, English and Languages, the MA in Media and Broadcast Production offers a combined academic and practical approach to the study of broadcasting, encouraging students to consider both aspects individually and together.